pol-ucd/SegmenterProject/data/Polyp Segmentation/README.roboflow.txt

 Polyp Segmentation - v2 2025-06-04 4:16pm
 ==============================

-This dataset was exported via roboflow.com on July 29, 2025 at 1:13 PM GMT
+This dataset was exported via roboflow.com on June 4, 2025 at 3:17 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects